sybrew/the-seo-framework/readme.txt

 This update brings improved compatibility with WooCommerce, adds a few filters, and fixes [various logic issues](https://theseoframework.com/?p= TODO).

 * **For everyone:**
+	* **Changed:**
+		* The plugin now flushes the object cache whenever the SEO settings are updated.
 	* **Fixed:**
 		* Hierarchical page parent's breadcrumb titles are now correct.
 		* WooCommerce products' Rich Data is now used again by Google.
 			* This was caused due to us enacting on an persistent anomaly in Google's testing tool.
 			* This change affects breadcrumbs: They no longer retrieve breadcrumb enhancements from The SEO Framework -- they handle this now automatically.
-		* TODO This plugin now clears your object cache after a succesful database upgrade.
+		* This plugin now clears your object cache after a succesful database upgrade.
 This will ensure the upgrade propagates correctly to your site settings.
 * **For developers:**
 	* **Improved:**
 		* When `SCRIPT_DEBUG` is defined and true, JSON-LD scripts will now be made readable.